SEND Information Report

-Children are involved in the setting of personal targets and in the review of progress alongside teachers and support staff.
+Where appropriate, children are involved in the setting of personal targets and in the review of progress alongside teachers and support staff.
 Parents are vital partners in the child’s learning journey through school and are invited to attend review meetings of their child’s progress each term.
 Parents are always encouraged and expected to engage in supporting learning in different ways, such as targeted homework, regular reading at home etc.

 An appropriate, exciting and accessible learning environment is provided within school.
 The school building itself, planned mainly on one level, enables easy access for wheelchair users; the school has a lift for access to the ICT suite and Community room.
 There are two disabled toilets and a care suite available within school; there are two disabled parking bays in our car park.

 Staff in school are trained and equipped to offer a high level of support.
 Many have worked alongside other professionals to develop their skills, knowledge and expertise in specific areas of SEN such as speech and language difficulties, dyslexia, sensory impairments, autism and general learning difficulties.

 The school works alongside and seeks support from other agencies where required to maximise learning opportunities and potential e.g. Child and Adolescent Mental Health (CAMHS), Speech and Language therapy, Physiotherapy Service, Occupational Therapy and the School Nursing team.
 We have close links with Local Authority services such as the SEN Inclusion Team, Educational Psychologists, Sensory Impairments team, STARS (Autism Outreach Service) and School Improvement.
 We offer cluster based services including family outreach workers, behaviour support services and access to Parent Partnership services.